 We’re on the ground, working to reach children and their families with lifesaving support while helping communities recover.

-With the sheer scale of our infrastructure and long-term development work around the world, UNICEF can act quickly, delivering lifesaving help to children in just 48 hours.
-When food is scarce in Yemen and across the Horn of Africa, we provide children with nutrition and health care.
-When schools are destroyed in Syria, we set up tented classrooms.
-In the Pacific, we deliver vaccines to stop preventable diseases that can thrive in the aftermath of disasters.
+With the sheer scale of our infrastructure and long-term development work around the world, UNICEF can act quickly, delivering lifesaving help to children in as little as 48 hours.
+When essential services are destroyed in places like Gaza, Sudan and across the Horn of Africa, we provide the lifesaving nutrition and healthcare they urgently need.
+When schools are destroyed in Ukraine and Syria, we set up temporary learning spaces.
+In the hardest to reach places, like in the Pacific, we deliver vaccines to stop preventable diseases that can spread in the aftermath of disasters.

 These are just some of the ways UNICEF responds to help children and families impacted by emergencies.